-"That's probably not good news for parents who are shocked at the cost of day care for their pre-school children," Morrow said.
+"That's probably not good news for parents of pre-school children who think financial pressures will be less when day care is no longer required," Morrow said.
 "Unfortunately, the savings in child care as youngsters grow older is more than offset by increases in other expense categories."

 The USDA estimates are put to a variety of uses.
 Divorce attorneys and mediators employ them to provide a reality check for parents who think child support guidelines are unrealistic.

-The estimates are also useful in estate planning to evaluate financial needs in the event of a parent's sudden death.
+The estimates are also useful in estate planning to evaluate financial needs in case of a parent's death.
 And teachers use the estimates to help students understand the financial changes that accompany parenthood.
+In addition, the estimates are useful in developing state child support guidelines and foster care payments.

 Click photos to see a full-size version.
 Right click and save image to download.